jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

 :::VerticalSplitItem
 In this example, a security patrol officer records the security check-ins for different patrol areas.
 In the form the duration of the patrol is recorded.
 The `duration-picker` is configured to only allow the selection of `minutes` in intervals (`steps`) of 10 minutes.
 Hours have been disabled.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-min-steps.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-min-steps.jigx).

 :::